MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 ### Tale of Despereaux, by Kate DiCamillo
 <img src="https://imgur.com/kjho9rF.png" width="25%" />

 Newbery Award winner.
 A book about an unlikely friendship between a mouse and a princess.
-Told in four parts, each from the persepective of a different character.
+Told in four parts, each from the perspective of a different character.
 (Lexile 670L) <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Tale-Despereaux-Kate-DiCamillo/9780763680893?ref=grid-view&qid=1674317662193&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1001321590" rel="nofollow">Buy on Orell Füssli</a>